There are numerous medications used during labour. This section includes the main ones in a single place to clarify what they are and how they work.

 Nifedipine is a calcium channel blocker that acts to reduce smooth muscle contraction in blood vessels and the uterus.
 It has two main uses in pregnancy:

 - Reduce blood pressure in hypertension and pre-eclampsia

 - Tocolysis in premature labour, where it suppresses uterine activity and delays the onset of labour

 Terbutaline is a beta-2 agonist, similar to salbutamol.
 It stimulates beta-2 adrenergic receptors.
 It acts on the smooth muscle of the uterus to suppress uterine contractions.
 It is used for tocolysis in uterine hyperstimulation, notably when the uterine contractions become excessive during induction of labour.

 Carboprost is a synthetic prostaglandin analogue, meaning it binds to prostaglandin receptors.
 It stimulates uterine contraction.
 It is given as a deep intramuscular injection in postpartum haemorrhage, where ergometrine and oxytocin have been inadequate.
 Notably, it needs to be avoided or used with particular caution in patients with asthma, as it can cause a potentially life-threatening exacerbation of the asthma.

-Tranexamic acid is an antifibrinolytic that reduces bleeding.
-It binds to fibrinogen and prevents it from converting to plasmin.
-Plasmin is an enzyme the helps break down fibrin blood clots.
-Therefore, tranexamic acid helps prevent the breakdown of blood clots.
-It also inhibits the action of fibrin, a protein involved in the formation of blood clots.
+Tranexamic acid is an antifibrinolytic medication that reduces bleeding.
+It binds to plasminogen and prevents it from converting to plasmin.
+Plasmin is an enzyme that works to dissolve the fibrin within blood clots.
+Fibrin is a protein that helps hold blood clots together.
+Therefore, by decreasing the activity of the enzyme plasmin, tranexamic acid helps prevent the breakdown of blood clots.

 Tranexamic acid is used in the prevention and treatment of postpartum haemorrhage.